J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/CTFs & Projects/CTI-Chain-Project/Phishing-Analysis-1.md

 # Part 1 — Phishing Analysis (CTI-Chain-Project)

 This document is the **first part of the CTI-Chain-Project** which is a small investigation chain that documents how I collect, analyse, and escalate threat intelligence from an initial phishing email through to enrichment and reporting.

-# 🕵️‍♀️ Phishing-Analysis(Part 1) — Email Analysis Exercise

-A short hands-on exercise/CTF from TryHackMe to practise email forensics and phishing triage.
+This part is a short hands-on exercise/CTF from TryHackMe to practise email forensics and phishing triage.
 I analysed a provided `.eml` sample and answered four questions about the sender, recipient, originating IP, and the email’s path.

 ---